scala-steward-org/scala-steward-action/README.md

     github-app-key: ${{ secrets.APP_PRIVATE_KEY }}
 ```

-Scala Steward will use Github API to list all app installations and run updates on those repositories.
+Now Scala Steward will use Github API to list all app installations and run updates on those repositories.

 ##### Authoring pull requests